WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 This has positive impacts on both the security and performance of your website.

-It keeps your site safe from hackers exploiting loopholes and backdoors to gain access to your site.
+It keeps your site safe from hackers who exploit loopholes and backdoors to gain access.
 It also reduces the number of redundant or stale data in your website database and its overall size.

-In addition, if a plugin is only needed for one-time or monthly routine tasks, like database optimization, broken link finders, and things like this, you can safely uninstall the plugin after performing the task.
+In addition, if a plugin is only needed for one-time or monthly routine tasks, you can safely uninstall it after performing the task.
+Such tasks include database optimization, broken link finders, and things like this.

 The thing is that you don’t keep a plugin or theme on your site unless it is required.